APPLY TO THE PROVING GROUND

 Your ability to present a compelling concept, demonstrate a feasible plan of execution, and win over a panel of judges will determine whether you have what it takes to survive.

-Teams can be from one person or up to four people.
+Teams can be from one person or up to five people, although only two can present if your the team makes the finals.
 Good startup teams have a mix of talents and creating a strong team is critical.
-In the Avenir Discovery category, teams may include USC graduate students, undergraduate students, or alumni who have graduated in the last five years (since December 2013).
+In the Caliber Discovery category, teams may include UofSC graduate students, undergraduate students, or alumni who have graduated in the last five years (since December 2014).
 In the Maxient Innovation category, all team members must be undergraduate students.

-Once you have your team, it’s time to register on the YouNoodle platform.
+Once you have your team, it is time to register on the YouNoodle platform.
 You will create a profile and submit all necessary documents through this platform.

 As an applicant of The Proving Ground, you will have access to LivePlan, Palo Alto Software's award-winning business plan software, for a greatly reduced price.
 Click here to access LivePlan.
 If you do not wish to use LivePlan, there are numerous sources on the internet about writing a business plan.
 One you might find helpful can be found at the Small Business Administration website, https://www.sba.gov/writing-business-plan.

 In addition, the Small Business Development Center, an organization whose mission is to advance South Carolina's economic development by helping entrepreneurs grow successful businesses, is available to all Proving Ground applicants for consultation and advice.
 With 17 offices in the state, the SBDC is within reach of everyone in South Carolina.
 To reach the Columbia office, dial (803) 777-5118.
 For contact information for other offices, go to the SBDC web site.